slothsoft/example-javascript-website/README.md

 Before letting a CI server do anything to the code, we need to commit it.
 You can use this handy [.gitignore template for NodeJS](https://github.com/github/gitignore/blob/master/Node.gitignore) to figure out what to commit.

-Hooking the project to a CI server is incredible easy for GitHub projects.
+Hooking the project to a CI server is incredibly easy for GitHub projects.
 That's why I love [Travis](https://travis-ci.org/).

 You only create a file _.travis.yml_: